 - In a large bowl mix dry ingredients well.
-In a separate bowl whisk together the oil and the eggs, then stir in the grated apple.
+In a separate bowl whisk together the oil, the eggs and the vanilla extract, then stir in the grated apple.

-- Evenly distribute 3/4 of the batter between the muffin cups.
-Roll the filling into 6 balls for jumbo muffins (OR 12 balls for regular sized muffins) and gently push onto the batter in each muffin cup.
+- Evenly distribute ¾ of the batter between the muffin cups (I like using a cookie scoop for mess-free work).
+Roll the filling into balls and gently push one into the center of each muffin.
 Top with the remaining batter.

-- Reduce the oven temperature to 400°F. Bake the muffins for 20 minutes for jumbo muffins (or 15 for regular sized muffins). reduce the heat to 350°F and finish baking for 15 minutes for jumbo muffins (or 10 minutes for regular sized muffins) or until a toothpick inserted comes out clean.
-Switch off the oven and open the door, but leave the muffins in for another ten minutes.
-Remove from the muffin tin and cool on a wire rack.
+- Reduce the oven temperature to 400°F. Bake the muffins for 10 minutes for regular muffins (or 15 for jumbo sized ones).
+Reduce the heat to 360°F and finish baking for 15 minutes for regular muffins (or 20 minutes for jumbo sized ones), or until a toothpick inserted comes out clean.

 - Cool the muffins in the pan for 10 minutes before removing them to a cooling rack to cool completely.